awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

       1. \(Optional\) You can provide minimum and maximum values that autoscaling can scale the number of CoreDNS pods to\.

          The following example shows autoscaling is enabled and all of the optional keys have values\.
-We recommend that the minimum number of CoreDNS pods is always greater than 2 to provide resilience for the DNS service in the cluster\.
+We recommend that the minimum number of CoreDNS pods is always greater than or equal to 2 to provide resilience for the DNS service in the cluster\.

          ```
          {